aws-samples/cfn101-workshop/workshop/content/20-prerequisites/600-default-vpc.md

 [Part 01](/30-workshop-part-01/) of this workshop requires that a default VPC is available in the region you will be deploying CloudFormation templates to.

+You will have a default VPC unless you have removed it.
+If you are unsure, follow the instructions below to check.

 If you have deleted your default VPC, you can create a new one by following one of the options below.

 ### 1. Create a default VPC using the Amazon VPC console